wbaopaul/scATAC-pro/README.md

 4. To use it on HPC cluster:

 ```
-# write a script called mapping.sh for example:
+# write a script mapping.sh for mapping as an example:
 #!/bin/bash
 module load singularity
 singularity exec -H YOUR_WORK_DIR --cleanevn scatac-pro_latest.sif scATAC-pro -s mapping -i fastq_file1,fastq_file2,fastq_file3 -c configure_user.txt